 The Poolside Café has panoramic Sydney Harbour views and is highly thought of.
 The café gets three stars from the Sydney Morning Herald and was actually crowned as one of the city's best outdoor restaurants by Time Out.
 Not bad for a cafe by the pool.Barangaroo and Woolloomooloo

 The Nan Tien Temple is big; it is bigger than anything this side of the equator.
 To see it, you just have to go on a short drive south of Sydney.
 If you drive down to Wollongong it is very hard to miss.
 The Temple is situated on a large site including a tea house, dining hall and auditorium.Nan Tien Temple

 The Welcome Wall lists the names of some of the millions of people that have come to Australia since the First Fleet arrived here.
 The Welcome Wall is a welcome addition to Darling Harbour's numerous attractions.Welcome Wall (Darling Harbour)

 136 (111) Parramatta

-The Rivercat ferry will take you twenty plus kilometers out to the wild wild west of Parramatta and you'd still won't be in the geographic centre of Sydney.
-You'll see mangroves, Olympic Park, houses and houses and warehouses along the way.
+If you catch the Parramatta Ferry you will see mangroves, Olympic Park, houses and houses and warehouses along the way.
 It is certainly something for ferry buffs with an interest in history and ‘old’ buildings or maybe just a pleasant way of seeing some more of Sydney.
 Once you get to Parramatta however, there is much to discover.

 137 (-) Go 'Walk About' in Sydney